codeguy/php-the-right-way/_posts/06-01-01-Databases.md

 ## Abstraction Layers

 Many frameworks provide their own abstraction layer which may or may not sit on top of PDO.
-These will often emulate features for one database system that another is missing form another by wrapping your queries in PHP methods, giving you actual database abstraction.
+These will often emulate features for one database system that another is missing from another by wrapping your queries in PHP methods, giving you actual database abstraction.
 This will of course add a little overhead, but if you are building a portable application that needs to work with MySQL, PostgreSQL and
 SQLite then a little overhead will be worth it the sake of code cleanliness.